home-assistant/home-assistant.io/source/_integrations/bsblan.markdown

 the help of many other contributors.
 The board v3 is designed for an Arduino Due with an Ethernet-Shield for web-based controlling of heating systems such as `Elco Thision`, `Brötje` and similar systems.
-Also available is a ESP32 version of the board.
+Also, available is a ESP32 version of the board.

-It can interface with the heating system over Boiler-System-Bus, Local Process Bus and PPS (Punkt-zu-Punkt Schnittstelle) For more information of which system it supports, have a look at their [documentation](https://docs.bsb-lan.de).
+It can interface with the heating system over Boiler-System-Bus, Local Process Bus and PPS (Punkt-zu-Punkt Schnittstelle) For more information of which system it supports, take a look at their [documentation](https://docs.bsb-lan.de).

 {% include integrations/config_flow.md %}